ethereum-attestation-service/eas-docs-site/docs/tutorials/gas-efficiency.md

 6. **Use packed arrays to save gas:** If you have multiple values of the same type, consider using an `array` (e.g., `uint8[]` or `uint16[]`).
 Packed arrays store elements consecutively, without padding, reducing gas costs.
 7. **Use bool instead of integers for binary values:** When storing binary values (true or false), use the `bool` type instead of integers.
 This can save space and reduce gas costs.
 8. **Optimize for off-chain data storage when possible:** If your schema includes large data sets or elements that don't require on-chain verification, consider storing the data off-chain and only storing a reference (e.g., a `bytes32` hash) on-chain.
 This can significantly reduce the gas costs associated with your schema.
-9. **Use a modular design to your schema:** Consider what is the absolutely minimum required in my schema and determine if it might be better to break down your schema into individual parts that reference each other.
-If the schema field wont be use each time the attestation is made, it's a good sign that it should be broken down into modular parts that are composed together  using the `refUID` field when needed.
+9. **Use a modular design to your schema:** Consider what is the absolute minimum required in my schema and determine if it might be better to break down your schema into individual parts that reference each other.
+If the schema field won't be used each time the attestation is made, it's a good sign that it should be broken down into modular parts that are composed together  using the `refUID` field when needed.
 10. **Avoid redundant data:** Double check your schema to see if you have any redundant fields.
 For example, you might add an `address` field for the schema and be using it as a recipient of the attestation.
 This is redundant because every attestation has an optional recipient field that can be used.

 ## Ready to get started?